 children - Latrobe Regional Hospital

-Latrobe Regional Hospital has a range of services to support you and your children.
+Latrobe Regional Hospital has a range of services to support women, children and babies.

 Our Mental Health Service across Gippsland delivers a number of programs to support people with specialised needs.

 We recognise that a tailored approach to care will help children and adolescents, adults, aged persons and people with combined mental health and substance use issues, on their journey to recovery.

 Helping people and their carers or families on that journey are our Consumer Consultants and Carer Consultant - people who have a lived experience of mental illness.